zongguang/uuv_simulator/uuv_control/uuv_trajectory_control/README.md

 ```
 rosrun plotjuggler plotjuggler
 ```
+I attached the plot juggler formatting xml file to the package, which called **PID.xml**, you could import the file into the **layout** then the plot settings should be automatically set up.
+The only issue is for the xy and xz plot, you still need to drag data into the plot.

+### general usage
 Select streaming part to **ROS Topic Subscriber**, then press start, selecting the topics info you need then start recording.

 **Buffer** length need to be adjusted for long term visulization